 Most Bible experts say Paul was talking about the Jewish scriptures, which Christians call the Old Testament or the First Testament.
 The New Testament hadn’t been completely written yet.
 And the writings weren’t officially endorsed by church leaders until about 300 years later.
 That’s when the church in formal councils declared that the Christians writings were inspired by God.

 Word-for-word from the original Greek, the phrase reads: “All scripture God-breathed.”
 Most Bibles translate the unique Greek word theopneustos [God-breathed] as “inspired.”
 That word doesn’t show up anywhere else in the Bible, and in very few other places.
 Theo means “God,” with theology being the study of God.
 Pneustos probably comes from pneo, meaning “blow, breathe, wind.”
 Air-driven pneumatic tools get their name from this word.
 The idea is that God spoke to Bible writers, in spirit if not more dramatically, inspiring them to write the stories, songs, poems, and letters that make up the Bible.
 He breathed life into their words perhaps like he breathed life into Creation by simply speaking: “God said, ‘Lights.’
 Lights came on” (Genesis 1:3).
 Because the Greek version has so few words, some scholars say it’s possible to interpret the phrase two ways.
-The most common way: “All Scripture is inspired by God and profitable for teaching (NASB).
+The most common way: “All Scripture is inspired by God and profitable for teaching (New American Standard Bible).
 We have to add “is” to make that work.
 The second option: “All God-inspired Scripture is profitable for teaching….”
 The implication here is that some writings that people considered scripture might not be something we should blame on God.
 Either way, most scholars say they agree that Paul’s point is that Timothy could depend on the scriptures he had studied, and that the warped teachings of some people in Ephesus, where Timothy pastored, were worthless.

 When Paul talks about “the last days” (3:1), it doesn’t sound like the kind of time anyone wants to look forward to.
 Many Christians read references like this, to the “last days,” as a description of what life will be like at the end of time, when the age of humanity is over.
 Many Bible scholars say that’s not what Paul had in mind.
 They say the verb tenses and the context reveal that he was talking about life in Timothy’s day.
 Yet it might seem like a good description of life 2000 years after Timothy.
 Of the descriptors Paul unleashes in two Timothy 3:1-5, what would you say is a standout description that best fits life as we know it?